-16.2.2 Time periods in general
+14.2.2 Time periods in general

 Comment: Various commentators raised concerns with regards to the time periods contained in the draft APA legislation.
 Contradicting views were expressed, where some commentators called for the shortening of time periods and others called for the extension of time periods in certain instances.

 For example, it was requested that time periods that form part of the pre-application process (section 76F) should be shortened to 30 and 60 business days respectively in due course as SARS builds capability, and that the 90 day period for making an application after a successful pre-application consultation (section 76G) is too short given the information and analysis required to prepare the application.

 Response: Partially Accepted.
 Given the divergent views and need for flexibility with regards to the time periods contained in the draft TALAB, it is proposed that a similar approach to that adopted as part of the advance tax ruling (ATR) system, where SARS publishes service standards containing turnaround times, also be adopted for purposes of the APA programme.
 Changes will be effected to remove time periods as far as possible.
+SARS will endeavour to comply with Best Practice 5 of the OECD (2022), Bilateral Advance Pricing Arrangement Manuel, in so far as the completion of a bilateral APA application is concerned.

-16.2.3 Section 76A - Definitions
+14.2.3 Section 76A - Definitions